citusdata/citus_docs/performance/performance_tuning.rst

 Intermediate Data Transfer Format
 ------------------------------------------------

-Citus, by default, transfers intermediate query data between workers in textual format.
-This is generally best, as text files typically have smaller sizes than the binary representation.
-A more compact representation leads to lower network and disk I/O while writing and transferring intermediate data.

-However, for certain data types like hll or hstore arrays, the cost of serializing and deserializing data is pretty high.
+Citus, by default on Postgres 13 and lower, transfers intermediate query data between workers in textual format.
+For certain data types like hll or hstore arrays, the cost of serializing and deserializing data is pretty high.
 In such cases, using binary format for transferring intermediate data can improve query performance.
-Enabling the citus.binary_worker_copy_format configuration option uses the binary format.
+Enabling the ``citus.binary_worker_copy_format`` configuration option uses the binary format.

 Binary protocol
 ---------------